amosyu2000/cyclops/docs/HazardAnalysis/HazardAnalysis.md

 - Poor mounting can cause the microcontroller to toss around within the chassis.
 - Openings in the chassis can introduce water and dust onto the microcontroller.
 - A power supply failure can damage the hardware on the microcontroller.
-- Forgetting to turn the microcontroller off can cause unnecessary battery consumption.
 #### 6.3.2.
 Software Hazards
 - A power supply failure can cause the software process to terminate at an illegal state.
 - Damage to the microcontroller board can cause the firmware to malfunction.